 There is no vaccine for the mosquito-borne Zika virus, which is suspected of causing microcephaly — abnormally small heads — in human babies and possibly Guillain-Barre syndrome.

-The virus has been confirmed in more than two dozen countries in South America and Central America, but is expected to spread to nearly all countries in the Western hemisphere, including the United States.
+The virus has been confirmed in more than two dozen countries in South America and Central America but is expected to spread to nearly all countries in the Western hemisphere, including the United States.

 Scientists across the globe are now joining the race to develop a vaccine for Zika; just before UGA’s announcement, scientists in India announced they developed two vaccines against the virus, which is related to several other disease-causing viruses carried by mosquitoes, including yellow fever and dengue fever.

-Ross uses a promising approach to vaccines using “virus-like particles,” which are similar to an actual virus but do not contain genetic material so cannot infect or reproduce.
+Ross uses a promising approach to vaccines using “virus-like particles,” which are similar to an actual virus but do not contain genetic material so they cannot infect or reproduce.